 Our Benzodiazepine Admissions Process

-At Allure Detox, our admissions process is simple and straightforward.
+At Allure Detox, our admissions process is straightforward.
 We completely understand how stressful the early recovery process can be for both clients and their loved ones.
 We know that ironing out all of the finer details is likely the last thing you want to do once you commit to receiving professional help.
 Fortunately, we are available to help you along during every step of the early recovery process.